 The Elephants in Japan: In Memory of Hanako campaign was created to shed light on the other ‘Hanakos’ in Japan and around the world.
 While it was too late to save Hanako, it is not too late for countless other elephants that need our help.

 Today, Elephants in Japan has partnered with the international wildlife protection organization Zoocheck in an effort to improve the lives of solitary captive elephants in Japan.
-We will push for an end to the keeping of solitary elephants and to work toward broader reforms in Japanese elephant keeping.
+We will push for an end to the keeping of solitary elephants and work toward broader reforms in Japanese elephant keeping.